The Pleasure Principle

 overlong. tons of filler and a lot of noodling around. i listened under ideal conditions (high) and, even then, it took only a few tracks to feel exhausted "would?" is still great and there is a lot of satisfying guitar elsewhere on the record too. it's overall fine

-an album that asks: what if you were in love and you were in new york at the time? i've tried hard to get into PJ Harvey recently, and although i like Rid Of Me as an overall album way more, "Good Fortune" has absolutely been one of my most-played songs this autumn
+an album that asks: what if you were in love and you were in new york at the time?
+3.5/5

 production goes crazy. pretty even split between poetic bars and the stupidest (for better or worse) lines you've ever heard. wish there was less gooner shit but i suppose that's essential to the experience.

-closer to a 1 than a 3 - every song is overlong and the flows and rhymes are instantly dated and mega corny in that 1990 fresh prince way - but i kind of admire the intersection between its brazen stupidity and its sex-positivity
+every song is overly long, and the flows and rhymes are instantly dated and mega corny in that 1990 fresh prince way, but i almost admire the intersection between this album's brazen stupidity and its sex-positivity

 So, I accidentally listened to the Love & Devotion reissue, i.e. twice as much qawwali music as I ever really needed.
 Love Songs (1/5) was a very repetitive, uninteresting release, which perhaps preemptively soured me for Devotional Songs (2.5/5), whose tracks' energy and power I vibed with more.
 I feel no desire to listen to this again and sometimes wonder whether wishing 1001 Albums Generator had more genre diversity is a monkey's paw situation.